 So this is a design trick that popped up in the mid 00s.
 The concept is to have a page of content which could go on forever but doesn't need to load an infinite amount of content.
 Pinterest and Facebook both use this trick.

-event is probably needed too).
+Some methods to pull this off.
+Anytime someone scrolls your page a scroll event is triggered (the resize event is probably needed too).
 The event can trigger a callback (like all events) and then you can choose to load more content from your source.
 Good practice in this case is to have a boolean flag that lets you know if you are currently fetching server data so you don't end up with a ton of requests.
-The other thing you need to do
+The other thing you need to do is detect if your user has scrolled far enough down to need more content.
+If you time this right you can give the illusion of no loading at all.

 There is also an angular library that wraps up a lot of this functionality for you.
 I built a simple demo for you, code on github.
 If you want a more raw version I can give one to you on request.